cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 param <parameter> = <initial value>;
 ```

 Program parameters must be declared in global scope and are therefore always global.
-The following values can be assigned to a program parameters:
+The following values can be assigned to program parameters:

 * literals of any kind except formattable string literals,
 * constants and constant expressions,